Trauma-informed marketing: An empathy framework

 We have closed the US economy to compensate for a health system unprepared for a pandemic.
 Now it’s time to address the inequities that have made the burden of COVID-19 fall disproportionately on minority and lower-income communities.

 As we make sense of the global trauma of 2020, making mental health a primary measure of national well-being could be a smart change.
 One lesson of this time may be that humanity needs much more than GDP alone.
-That might be enough to take care of business, but we need new top-level goals to care for each other as well.
+That might be enough to take care of business, but we need new top-level goals and an empathy framework to care for each other as well.

 Learn more best practices for creating human-centric digital healthcare experiences.